 JOHN: Yeah.
 And, you know, it’s fair enough.
-You know, I remember, or I suppose it’s been a few years ago now, somebody said to me one time, “Do you ever ask the Lord for something that’s so specific that He can say no and you’ll know He said no?”
-Cause most of the time we say, “Well, Lord, this is what we’d like, but do Your will,” and we go through that whole deal.
-So whatever He does is so non-descript we don’t know whether He said No, Yes, or What.
-So I think it’s healthy for you to go in there and with importunity and persistence, plead for God to do something and if He says no, you go and you know He said no.
+You know, I remember – well, I suppose it’s been a few years ago now, somebody said to me one time, “Do you ever ask the Lord for something that’s so specific that He can say no and you’ll know He said no?”

+Because most of the time we say, “Well, Lord, this is what we’d like, but do Your will, na-na-na,” and we go through that whole deal.
+So, whatever He does is so nondescript, we don’t know whether He said, no, yes, or what.
+So, I think it’s healthy for you to go in there and with importunity and persistence plead for God to do something, and if He says no, you go and you know He said no.

-SKIP: I want this laid out to me?
+SKIP: - this thing – I want this laid out to me.

-JOHN: Lord, Lord, yes…but you, you say, “If this is Your will, Lord,” but I want to be specific and if You say no, then I know you have something better than that.
+JOHN: “- I want to be specific.
+And if You say no, then I know You have something better than that.”

-SKIP: I know you can put God in a box or put Him in time frames, but when you have a burden on your heart, can you say specific things, like give me some sort of a yes or no within…you know, I mean do a little flexibility.
+SKIP: Mm-hmm.
+I know you can’t put God in a box or put Him in time frames, but when you have a burden on your heart, can you say specific things like, “Give me some sort of a yes or no within –”

-JOHN: Yeah, you can say it but He…you can say anything you want but He may say no to that, too.
+JOHN: You can say anything you want, but He may say no to that, too.